 The UPSC exams were twice postponed due to the pandemic, according to Apala.
 Second, the virus affected her parents.
 During the second wave, her father was in the ICU.
 It was a difficult time for her because she was preparing for the civil service interview.
 She remained calm, however, and continued her fight for a good rank, hoping for the best.

 How to Maintain Good Health?

 She says that you should never doubt yourself, as self-doubt is the most common thing that happens.
-Self-doubt impacts directly mental health and that are common in these kinds of exams.
-First, there should not be self-doubt and keep away from people whom you feel are having a negative impact on you and intoxicating the environment around you.
+Self-doubt directly impacts mental health and that is common in these kinds of exams.
+First, there should not be self-doubt, and keep away from people whom you feel are having a negative impact on you and intoxicating the environment around you.
 Be confident enough to push these people away.

 Advice for Future Aspirants

 Dr. Apala offered some advice that she believes is both important and often overlooked.